Erwin Dold: Post-war years

-After the war, he joined his father's company, which he later took over.
+After the war, Dold joined his father's company, which he later took over.
 For over 40 years he remained silent about the events of the war until in 1990, he spoke to Dr Thomas Seiterich.
 A year later a documentary movie was made for German television by Manfred Bannenberg.

-On 8 November 2002 Erwin Dold was made citizen of honour of Buchenbach.
+On 8 November 2002, Dold was made citizen of honour of Buchenbach.

-In preparation for the film "Himmel und Erde" by Christian Schumacher with the French actor Gérard Depardieu situated in Schömberg he was able give sound advice for the film script.
-He is played in the film by Matthias Schweighöfer.
+In preparation for the film "Himmel und Erde" by Christian Schumacher, with the French actor Gérard Depardieu situated in Schömberg, he was able give sound advice for the film script.
+Dold is played in the film by Matthias Schweighöfer.

-On 11 September 2012 he died in his home town at the age of 92.
+On 11 September 2012, Dold died in his home town at the age of 92.